-Starting at the end of December — weather permitting — the Sud-Ouest borough will be offering new sledding hills and free winter activities at Ignace-Bourget Park.
+From January 8 to March 7 — weather permitting — the Sud-Ouest borough is offering new sledding hills and free equipment loans at Ignace-Bourget Park.

 For the past three years, the park has been home to Pente à Neige, a winter playground with tubing, skiing and other outdoor activities.
 But the borough surprised many this summer by not renewing its contract with Pente à Neige.

 Mr. Benoit Dorais, mayor of Sud-Ouest and president of the city’s executive committee, said in a city statement that while users appreciated the services of the snow park over the past three years, 73 percent of respondents said they would use the amenities more if the site were free.

 Dorais also stated that the borough’s goal is to make winter activities accessible to everyone, especially now as the pandemic makes parks and outdoor spaces popular destinations.
 More than 700 residents of Sud Ouest filled about a survey in July to collect comments and suggestions for the new facilities.
 When asked about winter activities, citizens expressed a clear preference for free sledding.

 The park’s large hill has been redeveloped into two free sections for sledding.
 One area will cater to families and promote an introduction to the thrill of zipping down a wintry hill, while the other will be aimed at more seasoned sledders.
 Snow-making equipment ensures good conditions throughout the season, and illuminated tracks let families use the hill into the evening.